 In forex the hammer candlestick chart pattern is a popular pattern.
 In a variety of financial markets.
 When looking at price movement.
 It is one of the most popular candlestick patterns traders employ to measure the probability of outcomes.

-What is the purpose of candlestick?
+What is the Purpose of Candlestick?

 A bullish reversal is signaled by the hammer candlestick chart pattern in forex trading.
 Which appears at the bottom of a hammer candlestick downtrend.
 The hammer candle has a small body.
 Little or no top wick, and a long bottom wick.
 Giving it the appearance of a hammer.

 The hammer candlestick chart pattern implies that the price fell to new lows.
-But that purchasing pressure caused the price to close higher.
+But purchasing pressure caused the price to close higher.
 Indicating a possible reversal.
 The longer lower wick indicates that lower prices are being reject.

 The Hammer is a bullish reversal pattern in forex trading.
 It indicates a stock is approaching the bottom of a hammer downtrend.